ColVisTec/docker-kallithea/README.md

 This is used only once when upgrading.
 For more information, see the 'Migration assistance mode' section below.

+- `KALLITHEA_UID`,  `KALLITHEA_GID`
+If set to a valid UID / GID, it will change the UID / GID of the user running kallithea to this value.
+This option is most usefull, when using mount-binds for `/kallithea/repos` to match docker hosts filesystem.

 ### Usage examples

 When executing with persistence, the following two steps are assumed as an example.